Physics student using telescope data to find the origins of exoplanets

 A planet orbiting a star in an aligned state.
 This means the planet orbits around the equator of its star.
 All of the planets in our solar system are aligned.

 A planet orbiting a star in a misaligned state.
 The planet does not orbit around the equator of its star.
 Many exoplanets - planets outside our solar system - are misaligned like this.

 The surface of a Delta Scuti variable star pulses and ripples in a wave-like pattern.
 These pulsations cause the brightness of the star to go up and down over time.

 An image of Titan, Saturn's largest moon, taken by the Cassini spacecraft.
 This image is of the north pole of Titan, the region with methane lakes.

 Sam would eventually like to start using the techniques developed by Barnes and his lab on images from the Transiting Exoplanet Survey Satellite, the successor of the retired Kepler telescope.

 “We may be able to say, ‘OK, well, theory A isn’t happening, but theory B is happening all the time.
 And we are watching that play out in the universe,’ which is really cool,” Myers said.

 A National Merit Scholar from Mukilteo, Washington, Myers has always wanted to study physics, particularly the study of planets.
 That U of I allowed him to participate in undergraduate research cinched his decision on where to attend college.

 “When I saw that this university had plenty of opportunities for that and professors who were willing to start working with people right away, it really sealed the deal for me,” he said.

-Myers has since received the Goldwater Scholarship for his project, the only Vandal to receive such an award this year.
+Myers received the Goldwater Scholarship for his project in 2019, the only Vandal to receive such an award that year.